SDL-Hercules-390/hyperion/readme/README.S37X.md

-For the 370 architecture, opcode.c's `GEN...` macro specifies `GENx370x...` for each instruction that is formal part of the original 370 instruction set, and `GENx___x...` for those instructions which were _not_ part of the original 370 insstruction set.
+For the 370 architecture, opcode.c's `GEN...` macro specifies `GENx370x...` for each instruction that is formal part of the original 370 instruction set, and `GENx___x...` for those instructions which were _not_ part of the original 370 instruction set.

 For each instruction that is _not_ part of the original formal 370 instruction set, but which is